Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Introduction

-On the \textit{creativity} side, alignment-oriented methods push LLMs toward greater originality.
+In contrast, efforts explicitly targeting \textit{novelty} remain more limited and domain-dependent.
+Alignment-oriented methods push LLMs toward greater originality.
 Extensions of direct preference optimization (DPO) such as Creative Preference Optimization (CRPO)~\citep{2025crpo} and Diverse Preference Optimization (DivPO)~\citep{2025divpo} explicitly inject signals for novelty and diversity into the optimization process.
 However, such methods often excel in domains like storytelling or open-ended writing, where factual complexity is limited, but struggle to generalize to science, where creativity must remain tightly coupled with empirical soundness.

-The convergence of reasoning and generative creativity highlights why scientific idea generation is uniquely challenging: it is inherently a multi-objective problem where both novelty and value must coexist.
-This dual demand calls for a deeper understanding of creativity itself.
+The convergence of reasoning and generative creativity highlights why scientific idea generation is uniquely challenging: it is inherently a multi-objective problem where calls for a deeper understanding of creativity itself.
 Creativity, a higher-order cognitive function of the human mind that LLMs do not yet possess \citep{liu2025advanceschallengesfoundationagents}, remains poorly understood within this emerging field.

-To ground our analysis, we turn to cognitive science, which offers robust frameworks for studying and categorizing creativity—with the hope that insights from this literature can help reveal which cognitive dimensions of creativity are captured by current LLM-based approaches to scientific idea generation and which remain underexplored.
-Rhodes’ seminal \textit{4Ps} framework \citep{rhodes1961analysis} conceptualizes creativity as the interaction among four dimensions: the \textit{person} (the individual or system generating ideas), the \textit{process} (the cognitive or algorithmic mechanisms involved), the \textit{press} (the surrounding environment and context), and the \textit{product} (the evaluable outcome).
-While all four are jointly constitutive of creativity, later work emphasizes that the \textit{Product} is typically the dependent, measurable outcome, whereas \textit{Person}, \textit{Process}, and \textit{Press} act as the primary sources shaping its emergence \citep{kozbelt2010theories,4pCreativityModel}.
+To ground our analysis, we turn to cognitive science, which offers robust frameworks for studying and categorizing creativity and helps clarify which cognitive dimensions are captured by current LLM-based approaches and which remain underexplored.
+Rhodes’ seminal \textit{4Ps} framework~\citep{rhodes1961analysis} conceptualizes creativity as the interaction among four dimensions: the \textit{person} (the individual or system generating ideas), the \textit{process} (the cognitive or algorithmic mechanisms involved), the \textit{press} (the surrounding environment and context), and the \textit{product} (the evaluable outcome).
+While all four are jointly constitutive of creativity, later work emphasizes that the \textit{product} is typically the dependent, measurable outcome, whereas \textit{person}, \textit{process}, and \textit{press} act as the primary sources shaping its emergence~\citep{kozbelt2010theories,4pCreativityModel}.